BrianWeiHaoMa/BrianWeiHaoMa/README.md

 ### Hi there 👋
-Hello, I'm Brian (Wei Hao).
+Nice to meet you, I'm Brian (Wei Hao).
 I'm a graduated computer science student from UofT and am currently studying web development and machine learning during my free time.